-There are 2 pick early types for Construction Heuristics:
+There are several pick early types for Construction Heuristics:

 • NEVER: Evaluate all the selected moves to initialize the variable(s).
-This is the default if the InitializingScoreTrend is not ONLY_DOWN.
+This is the default if the InitializingScoreTrend is not ONLY\DOWN.

-• FIRST_NON_DETERIORATING_SCORE: Initialize the variable(s) with the first move that doesn't deteriorate the score, ignore the remaining selected moves.
-This is the default if the InitializingScoreTrend is ONLY_DOWN.
+• FIRST\NON\DETERIORATING\SCORE: Initialize the variable(s) with the first move that doesn't deteriorate the score, ignore the remaining selected moves.
+This is the default if the InitializingScoreTrend is ONLY\DOWN.

-If there are only negative constraints, but the InitializingScoreTrend is strictly not ONLY_DOWN, it can make sense to apply FIRST_NON_DETERIORATING_SCORE.
+If there are only negative constraints, but the InitializingScoreTrend is strictly not ONLY\DOWN, it can sometimes make sense to apply FIRST\NON\DETERIORATING\SCORE.
 Use the Benchmarker to decide if the score quality loss is worth the time gain.